ikharitonov/allen-data-mining/README.md

 ### 1.4.
 Pipeline for mining connectivity data, quality checking, filtering and thresholding

-Pipeline is composed of the following steps:
+Pipeline is composed of the following steps (shown in 'connectivity_pipeline.ipynb'):
 - Checking if all experiments have an area reference
 - Collecting experiments into a dictionary
 - Removing experiments where injection and target structures overlap (e.g., injection area includes RSPagl)